 We chose a sample size of 120.
 The most demanding part of our research, in terms of sample size, is testing the four pairwise perspective cost differences stated under hypothesis 3.
 N=120 gives 88% power to find significant pairwise differences with effect size d = 0.34, and with alpha = 0.0125.
 This conservative threshold of 0.0125 reflects a Bonferroni correction for 4 pairwise comparisons (0.05/4 = 0.0125).
 We applied the Bonferroni correction despite that fact we make a priori predictions, and we used two-tailed tests despite the fact these predictions were directional.
-By some conventions, one tailed tests with no correction for familywise error rate would be justifiable, but we lean towards ‘overpowering’ the study rather than missing real effects (Brysbaert, 2019).
+By some conventions, one-tailed tests with no correction for familywise error rate would be justifiable, but we lean towards ‘overpowering’ the study rather than missing real effects (Brysbaert, 2019).
 We also note that the median sample size in previous SPN research is just 24.
 Our sample of 120 is more than twice as large as any published or unpublished within-subjects SPN experiment.
 The sample of 120 is partly constrained by needs to balance block order (24 orders X 5 repeats of each).
 Sample size must be a multiple of 24, and N= 96 would be underpowered by these standards (power = 0.78, alpha = 0.0125, d = 0.34, two tailed) while N=144 exceeds our resources and time constraints.

 We verified these decisions with a power simulation approach.
 We computed a power analysis on 10,000 observations from a bivariate normal distribution with a specified correlation of 0.5 between conditions.
-This confirms we have approximately 90% chance of finding a mean pairwise difference of 0.34 SDs with a sample of 120 (codes for the simulations can be found here: https://osf.io/utq8e).
+This confirms we have approximately 90% power of finding a mean pairwise difference of 0.34 SDs with a sample of 120 (codes for the simulations can be found here: https://osf.io/utq8e).

 Hypothesis 4 predicts an absence of perspective cost in the Moving frame block.
-Here we will use a one-sided equivalence testing approach (illustrated in Figure 8).
+Here we used a one-sided equivalence testing approach (illustrated in Figure 8).
 If true perspective cost is -0.35 microvolts in given a block, we are likely to find that the effect is significantly below zero microvolts with one tailed one sample t test (power = 0.95, Cohen’s dz = 0.34, alpha = 0.02, one-tailed).
-Conversely, if true perspective cost is zero microvolts in given a block, we are likely to find the effect is significantly above -0.35 microvolts (power = 0.95, Cohen’s dz = 0.34, alpha = 0.02, one tailed).
+Conversely, if true perspective cost is zero microvolts in given a block, we are likely to find the effect is significantly above -0.35 microvolts (power = 0.95, Cohen’s dz = 0.34, alpha = 0.02, one-tailed).

 Normality assumptions

 The ridgeplot in Figure 4A shows that individual participant SPNs are often normally distributed around the mean.
 Indeed, only 8-9% of the 249 SPNs violate the assumption of normality according to Shapiro-Wilk and Kolmogorov-Smirnov tests (p < .05).
 However, median sample size in this analysis was just 24, and these tests will often miss departures from normality.
-Meanwhile accepting normality based on p > 0.05 is a statistical fallacy (confirming the null hypothesis).
+Meanwhile, accepting normality based on p > 0.05 is a statistical fallacy of confirming the null hypothesis.
 We therefore analysed the distribution of 249 skewness statistics associated with the 249 SPNs.
 There is a small but significant mean negative skew when regularity is task relevant (Figure 4C, mean = -0.174 microvolts, SD = 0.529, t (124) -3.665, p < .001).
-However, this is less pronounced when regularity is not task relevant (Figure 4D, mean – 0.081 microvolts, SD = 0.561 t (123) = -1.609, p = .110).
+However, this is less pronounced when regularity is not task relevant (Figure 4D, mean – 0.081 microvolts, SD = 0.561, t (123) = -1.609, p = .110).
 We can therefore assume that normality is a reasonable approximation of the population distribution.

 Apparatus